Brightypad/audits/README.md

 # audits
-This repository contains a public-facing list of audits that have been performed on the BrightyPad codebase and for Propel partners.
+This repository contains a public-facing list of audits that have been performed on the BrightyPad codebase and for BrightyPad partners.